sami-ul-haq/movie-watch-list-react/README.md

 # MyWatchList App

-## Its an App For Movies Where You Can Create Your Own
+## Its an App For Movies Where You Can Search Movies & Create Your Own
 - Movie Watch List
 - Watched Movies List
 - Add/Remove Movies to/from WatchList/Watched